pi-hole/docs/docs/guides/vpn/dual-VPN.md

 push "dhcp-option DNS 10.9.0.1"
 ```

 One other setting that we need to change is to comment out `# push "redirect-gateway def1 bypass-dhcp"`.
-TODO -- Explain why this is needed.
+Commenting out this line, ensures that no traffic is routed via the VPN server.

 Save the file and start the second instance of OpenVPN: